liangzheng816/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 **Correct Reasons for using Data box**

 - My data is in a remote location with poor connectivity to Microsoft 365.
-- My source is very low on resources, and I can scale up my migration by using the Azure Data Box.
+- My source is low on resources, and I can scale up my migration by using the Azure Data Box.

 To learn more about our migration performance, see [General migration performance guidance.](./sharepoint-online-and-onedrive-migration-speed.md).